SussexUCU/sussexucu.github.io/README.md

 # Open Governance at the University of Sussex
-<i>Sussex UCU doing github for governance</i>
+<i>Sussex UCU do github for governance</i>

 <b>Welcome</b>.
 This is the starting place to make clear and accessible our ongoing work to make governance at the University of Sussex more open for the community.

 - Published Council papers are availble to all staff and students via login through <a href="https://direct.sussex.ac.uk/page.php?realm=searches&page=committees">Sussex Direct</a>.
 There are thousands of papers but no search facility, making it really difficult to find relevant papers... until now!

-- So far we can search ~2400 Council papers, including Strategic Performance and Resource, Audit & Risk and Finance (key committees that advise on strategy and budget).
-We can search all file types (rtf, doc, docx, ppt, pptx etc) including (amazingly) scanned pdfs.
+- So far we can search ~2400 Council papers, including Strategic Performance and Resource, Audit & Risk and Finance (committees that advise on strategy and budget) and all file types (rtf, doc, docx, ppt, pptx etc) including (amazingly) scanned pdfs.

 <b>Q&A</b>